Declutter To Reduce Caregiver And Care Recipient’s Stress

 What’s more, up to 20 percent of early stage Alzheimer’s patients exhibit behaviors consistent with hoarding, potentially a more serious situation.
 Click on the link for the Alzheimer’s Association’s PDF document on managing hoarding behaviors.

 While reducing clutter in the home of a person with dementia or Alzheimer’s isn’t easy, it’s also not impossible.
 Here are five tested strategies for dealing with stress-inducing clutter:

 - Set priorities.
 Is your main goal to keep your loved one happy, safe, or comfortable?
 Focus on your answer and remind yourself often why it’s important.
 People with dementia might not appreciate your efforts, but you are taking action for an important reason.
 Moreover, you can’t control how they feel.

 - Make a series of small plans rather than one large plan.
 Pick a single room, or a category of possessions such as clothing, and ignore the rest of it until you’re done.

 - Don’t wait.
 Try to tackle decluttering while your loved one is still in the early stages of dementia.
-This will allow you to share memories and give the person with memory impairment a voice – this is their stuff, after all.
+This will allow you to share memories and give the person with memory loss a voice – this is their stuff, after all.